MIT, Penn, Harvard, and Florida: Universities as Rightwing Props and Battlegrounds

 It seems that I have been writing about attacks on American universities for as long as I have been writing.
 There is no shortage of examples of reactionary pundits and politicians going after "pointy-head college professors who can't even park a bicycle straight" (an agrammatical example from long before I began writing), and in more recent decades everyone on the far right from Rush Limbaugh (who included academia among his "four corners of deceit") to Rick Santorum (who called Barack Obama a "snob" for advocating policies to increase college attendance) has gotten in on the act.

 On Tuesday of this week, I wrote a column discussing why the attack on higher education led by Florida's governor has not gained as much national attention as one might have hoped.
 Even eleven days after Stephanie Saul, one of the best reporters out there, wrote an excellent and prominently placed piece in The New York Times laying out what is happening at my home university and its statewide siblings, and even after her reporting was quickly confirmed by a carefully researched American Association of University Professors study (written by a special committee that included Dorf on Law's own Anil Kalhan), all anyone can talk about on the higher education front has been the supposed sins of the presidents of MIT, the University of Pennsylvania, and Harvard.
-As I noted on Tuesday, although Saul's piece quoted me extensively, even people on the far right are now so uninterested in the University of Florida that it generated only two bits of hate mail!
+As I noted on Tuesday, although Saul's piece quoted me extensively, even people on the far right are now so uninterested in the University of Florida that it generated only two bits of hate mail in my inbox!

 At the end of my Tuesday column, I noted that Philip Bump of The Washington Post is one of the few pundits who has bothered to pay attention to the Florida situation.
 In "Furor over the Ivies — and crickets about Florida," Bump offered some thoughts about why the MIT/Penn/Harvard story has legs, while the much more problematic UF story struggles to break through.
 Before discussing his arguments, however, I want first to consider the proximate cause of the outrage that is now focused on the presidents of those elite institutions: last week's congressional hearing at which the three women supposedly "evaded" questions and opened themselves up to fierce criticism.